 he New Zealand dairy industry has built its competitive advantage on ryegrass-clover pasture which is grazed year-round.
-While well managed pasture can be a high-quality feed, there is growing recognition that high producing cows need more than just grass to produce
+While well managed pasture can be a high-quality feed, there is growing recognition that high producing cows need more than just grass to produce reliably throughout the season.

-What are the limitations of
+What are the limitations of pasture?